top of page

 Osso bucco with orange, lemon and capers

-Osso bucco is a quintessential Italian dish, and literally means "bone with a hole".
-It originated in the Lombardy region and is a stew that is traditionally made with veal shank.
-However, newer versions are made with beef, lamb and in this case, mutton shanks.
-It is a slow-cooked stew that gives the meat time to absorb the flavors and become fall-off-the-bone tender.
-The marrow traditionally is extracted and mixed into the sauce on the plate, but I understand that this may be an acquired taste.
-It can be served with pasta, Roasted potato salad or Garlic mashed potatoes or sautéed spinach and bread.
-Most osso bucco is garnished with a gremolata, citrus zest, and parsey that help to off-set the richness of the dish and add some freshness.
+Osso bucco is a quintessential Italian dish and literally means "bone with a hole".
+It originated in the Lombardy region and is a stew traditionally made with veal shank.
+However, newer versions are made with beef, lamb and, in this case, mutton shanks.
+This slow-cooked stew gives the meat time to absorb the flavours and become fall-off-the-bone tender.
+The marrow is traditionally extracted and mixed into the sauce on the plate, but I understand this may be an acquired taste.
+It can be served with pasta, roasted potato salad, garlic mashed potatoes, sautéed spinach, and bread.
+Most osso bucco is garnished with gremolata, citrus zest, and parsley, which help offset the dish's richness and add some freshness.

-The appearance of osso bucco at the dining table is greated with joy and signifies a luxurious meal full of flavor.
+The appearance of osso bucco at the dining table is greeted with joy and signifies a luxurious meal full of flavour.
 This dish from David Tanis is no exception.
-It is infused with a hint of mushroom for a depth of flavor, it is cooked in white wine that adds a subtle tartness and the fresh gremolata is brightened with capers.
-The dish is rich and yet light, packed with flavor and the meat is succulent.
-This osso bucco is definitely staying on my client menus for sometime!
+It is infused with a hint of mushroom for a depth of flavour; it is cooked in white wine that adds a subtle tartness, and the fresh gremolata is brightened with capers.
+The dish is rich yet light, packed with flavour, and the meat is succulent.
+This osso bucco is staying on my client menus for some time!

 For more recipes from this cookbook, click here.